 Community-based public art: Artwork that is generated from artists in the community.
 Examples could be a mural or public art that was created or produced in the community.

-Concurrent traffic signals: Traffic signal configuration that allows pedestrians to cross when the parallel light is green.
+Concurrent traffic signals: Allow pedestrians to cross when the parallel light is green.